akon8/todo-app/README.md

-See it in action here: https://todotemplate.herokuapp.com you can create new list under a custom URL just by adding its name at the end of app URL https://todotemplate.herokuapp.com/<my_custom_list_name>
+See it in action here: https://todotemplate.herokuapp.com

+You can create new list under a custom URL just by adding its name at the end of app URL https://todotemplate.herokuapp.com/<my_custom_list_name>